xataio/client-ts/.changeset/seven-dodos-deliver.md

 ---
-'@xata.io/codegen': minor
+'@xata.io/xata-codegen': minor
 ---

-Rename codegen executable to be executed from npx
+Rename codegen package to match executable and be able to execute from npx